CourageOI/port-support-engineer-assessment--solution/README.md

 1. **Update Port's data model**
    - There is already a relation from "Pull Requests" to "Repository"
 2. **Create a property to count open PRs**
-   - Added a new property of type "Aggregation" to the Repository blueprint:
+   - Add a new property of type "Aggregation" to the Repository blueprint:
      - Name: `pull_request_count`
      - Title: `Pull Request Count`
      - Type: `Aggregation`